World Figure Skating Championships: History

-The 1930 World Championships in New York City were the first to be held outside Europe and combined all three competitions (men's singles, women's singles, and pair skating) into one event for the first time.
+The 1930 World Championships in New York City were the first to be held outside Europe and combined all three competitions – men's singles, women's singles, and pair skating – into one event for the first time.
 Ice dance made its debut at the 1952 World Championships.
 Compulsory figures were retired from the World Championships after 1990.

-Every four years, the Winter Olympics take place roughly a month before the World Championships, causing a number of Olympic medalists tend to miss the World Championships.
-Many skaters need time to rest due to physical and mental exhaustion, and some Olympic medalists chose to capitalize on their success by becoming professional skaters with companies such as the Ice Capades or Champions on Ice.
+As the Winter Olympics are usually held in February, every four years the World Championships occur roughly a month after Olympic events have ended.
+Historically, a number of Olympic medalists have chosen to skip the following World Championships; many skaters need time to rest due to physical and mental exhaustion, and some Olympic medalists chose to capitalize on their success by becoming professional skaters with companies such as the Ice Capades or Champions on Ice.
 Prior to 1993, professional skaters were barred from competing at the Olympics by the ISU, so choosing to pursue skating professionally had once meant the end of one's competitive career.

-The World Championships have been interrupted four times in the competition's history: from 1915 through 1921 due to World War I; from 1940 through 1946 due to World War II; in 1961 after the crash of Sabena Flight 548; and in 2020 due to the COVID-19 pandemic.
+The World Championships have been interrupted four times in the competition's history: from 1915 through 1921 due to World War I, from 1940 through 1946 due to World War II, in 1961 after the crash of Sabena Flight 548, and in 2020 due to the COVID-19 pandemic.

-The 2026 World Championships are scheduled to be held from March 23 to 29 in Prague, Czech Republic, while the 2027 World Championships are scheduled to be held from March 15 to 21 in Tampere, Finland.
+The 2027 World Championships are scheduled to be held from March 15 to 21 in Tampere, Finland.